Overview

 .
 You should be able to see data populating into your Dashboard.

-In next example, we will visualize the network traffic in terms of bytes received and transmitted over time.
+In the next example, we will visualize the network traffic in terms of bytes received and transmitted over time.
 We will use the following queries:

 rate(station_network_receive_bytes_total[$__rate_interval])